dsmrreader/dsmr-reader/README.md

 * Please make sure to ALTER the `SECRET_KEY` setting in your `settings.py`.
 Don't forget to run `reload.sh` in the project root, which will force the application to gracefully kill itself and take the new settings into account.

+* Install a firewall, such as `ufw` [UncomplicatedFirewall](https://wiki.ubuntu.com/UncomplicatedFirewall) and restrict traffic to port 22 (only for yourself) and port 80.

 * You should **also** have Nginx restrict application access when exposing it to the Internet.
 Simply generate an htpasswd string using one of the [many generators found online](http://www.htaccesstools.com/htpasswd-generator/).
-It's safe to use them, just make sure to **NEVER** enter personal credentials there used for other applications or personal accounts. paste the htpasswd string in `/etc/nginx/htpasswd`, open the site's vhost in `/etc/nginx/sites-enabled/dsmr-webinterface` and **uncomment** the following lines:
+It's safe to use them, just make sure to **NEVER** enter personal credentials there used for other applications or personal accounts.
+Paste the htpasswd string in `/etc/nginx/htpasswd`, open the site's vhost in `/etc/nginx/sites-enabled/dsmr-webinterface` and **uncomment** the following lines:

 ```
 ##    auth_basic "Restricted application";